-Migration to Jekyll: My Journey to Understanding Yeoman
+Migration to Jekyll: Understanding Yeoman

 I’ve been wanting to wrap my head around Yeoman for a while now.
 It seemed every time I found a moment of free time to dive into understanding Yeoman, my brain was already fried from that day’s job-related development work.
 I continued to spin-up a generic “webapp” generator & failed to understand the seemingly complex ideas behind Yeoman.
 This process continued until now, when I decided to move my personal site to GitHub pages & Jekyll.
 I wanted to share my experience and provide a brief overview/tutorial of using Yeoman.

 It seems that in order for me to finally understand the beauty of Yeoman, all I needed was an end goal: a Jekyll site.
 It turns out this is exactly why Yeoman was created — to help you quickly achieve your goal by generating a lot of the initial boilerplate code for you.